totovr/SimpleOpenNI/README.md

 [Kinect V1 Processing 2](https://github.com/totovr/Processing/tree/Processing-2.2.1/Processing%202.2.1/Kinect).

-## Also you can use the next IDE to build programs:
+## Also you can use the next text editor to build programs:

 * [Atom](https://atom.io/)
 * Open package manager -> Install new Package -> Processing